Arsenal21/simple-wp-shopping-cart/wordpress-paypal-shopping-cart/readme.txt

 == Changelog ==

+= WIP =
+- Added the 'category' parameter in the PPCP API call.

 = 5.0.1 =
 - Added a 'digital' parameter in the shortcode to specify a digital product.
 - The shipping preference is set based on the 'digital' parameter in the PayPal Commerce Platform Checkout option.